5.1. Floating Point Semantics

 -

-and which theorem or assumption connects the executed value to the proof value.
+and which theorem, checker, or runtime agreement connects the executed value to the proof value.

 That is the whole numeric discipline of this chapter.